SoftInstigate/restheart-website/docs/security.md

 ### SimpleFileIdentityManager

-The SimpleFileIdentityManager shipped with RESTHeart called  (class is org.restheart.security.impl.SimpleFileIdentityManager) authenticates users defined in a yaml file.
+The SimpleFileIdentityManager shipped with RESTHeart (class is org.restheart.security.impl.SimpleFileIdentityManager) authenticates users defined in a yaml file.

-This is how the conf-file looks like:
+This is how the straightforward conf-file looks like:

 {% highlight yaml %}
 users: